iyubondyrev/test/README.md

 For Model package we used a Facade Pattern:

 SPuzzle acts as a Facade, providing a simplified interface for interacting with the puzzle.
 It offers high-level methods for managing the puzzle's state, checking its validity, and accessing cells, without exposing the complexity of the underlying classes (SGrid, SCell, SEntry).

+The structure of the Command package was not changed.
+It is implemented using command and composite patterns.
+We also used stack to implement undo-redo features.

 ### Important!
 d8fc95b67f8a215a8e808ebd0568bec113ca34ba commit contains a zip folder of the project as it was between 4 and 6 of June.
 My (Akvile) commits in that time frame were deleted by a force push.
 This solution is with the agreement of Jacob Krüger.
 Sorry for the additional work.